 How long has Anti-Poverty Week been operating?

-Why are you supporting the Raise the Rate campaign in 2019?
+Why did you support the Raise the Rate campaign in 2019?

-APW undertook a strategic review from November 2018 to March 2019 and consulted with many individuals and organisations who have been involved in Anti-Poverty Week in past.
+Anti-Poverty Week will be held between 11-17 October in 2020.
+Stay tuned for more on our evidence-based solution which will be the focus this year. undertook a strategic review from November 2018 to March 2019 and consulted with many individuals and organisations who have been involved in Anti-Poverty Week in past.
 There was strong agreement to increase our impact on action.
 We then decided to choose an evidence-based solution each year and partner with the leading campaign/organisation in that space to take action to end poverty.
-In 2019 we have invited the Raise the Rate campaign led by ACOSS as it is the single most effective way to reduce poverty in Australia.
+In 2019 we invited the Raise the Rate campaign led by ACOSS as it is the single most effective way to reduce poverty in Australia.
 Around 1 million Australians including 160,000 children are living on Newstart at around $40 a day which has not been increased in real terms in 25 years.

 Is Anti-Poverty Week affiliated to any political parties?

 No, Anti-Poverty Week is independent of all political parties and we encourage Members of Parliament from across the political spectrum to join in.
 Many politicians have launched reports or attended Anti-Poverty Week activity over the years since we commenced in 2002.

 Does Anti-Poverty Week just operate in major cities?

 No, we operate across Australia – historically at least one third of our activities take place in regional and rural areas.
 In 2019 our leadership includes State Co Chairs based in Alice Springs, Launceston and Central Western Queensland.
 Our facilitating Groups extend even wider across our regions.
 You can find out more about us here.

 In 2015, more than 700 million people (or 1 in 10 of the global population) lived in extreme poverty on less than US $1.90 a day and nearly one quarter on less than $3.20 a day.